We visited The Buried Village of Te Wairoa in August 2016. We received 50% discount on our family entry. The opinions are 100% ours.

 At the river, we saw many rainbow trouts and it was a lot of fun finding them.
 Coral loved it.

 The boys were really into the treasure hunt.
 They had to really look for the clues and they found them all.
-At the end, Margaret gave each of the kids (even though Melissa and Coral didn’t participate in the treasure hunt) a chocolate coin.
+In the end, Margaret gave each of the kids (even though Melissa and Coral didn’t participate in the treasure hunt) a chocolate coin.
 They were incredibly happy.
-It’s amazing what an unexpected kindness can do to you.
+It’s amazing what an unexpected act of kindness can do.

 To finish, we had hot chocolate for the kids, coffee for Angelo and a tea for me on the outside area of the café.
 It’s covered, so we were sheltered from the rain – that was pouring by that time.
 We had a lovely afternoon at The Buried Village of Te Wairoa.
 We highly recommend it.
 It surprised every one of us, in good ways.

 The regular family pass costs NZ$ 75 for a family of 4 (in 2018).